stoffee/terraform-hcp-vault-eks/README.md

     export VAULT_namespace=admin
     ```

-27. Use the values to work with secrets from your Vault client program or custom application.
+39. Use the values to work with secrets from your Vault client program or custom application.

     See [HashiCorp's Vault tutorials](https://developer.hashicorp.com/vault/tutorials?optInFrom=learn)

+    <a name="Upgrade"></a>

 Alternatively, find this info in the HCP portal: